Matlab Samples

 In Linux, the instructions vary slightly as follows.

-1.Create a new .txt file called "javaclasspath.txt" and enter in the paths to the .jar files required for the API including the .jar name.
+1.Create a new .txt file called "javaclasspath.txt" and enter in the paths to the two .jar files required for the API including the .jar name.
 Don't worry about escaping spaces and special characters in the path, as Matlab will interpret the path as a string and escape the paths for you.
 If you manually escape the spaces the path will be invalid.
+As an example, the default paths for these files in FreeFlyer 7.8.1.50021 on Linux are:

 2.Save the text file in the following location: /[HOME DIRECTORY]/.matlab/[MATLAB VERSION]/